-Yes, you know all about the day trips and awesome parks in Mexico City, but where can you spend an evening here??
-As a digital nomad, it can be really hard to find destination recommendations that aren’t aimed at traditional vacationers with all day to kill.
+As a digital nomad, it can be hard to find destination recommendations that aren’t aimed at traditional vacationers with all day to kill.

 Luckily, I’m here to help.
-I spent one month living and working here, and this is my list of the top nine evening activities in Mexico City!
+I spent three months living and working here and compiled an extensive list of evening activities in Mexico City, including:

 1. Check Out Biblioteca Vasconcelos